3dprintscanner/coronacorps/src/site/index.md

 <br/>
 <br/>

- - Please remember you can register for both
+ - Please note you can register for both - if you are self-isolating, there will be opportunities to volunteer from home

 ## Who are we?
   We are the Highbury (East and West) Covid 19 Mutual Aid Group.
 We are really glad you have expressed an interest in being a part of this community support.
-  We are a grassroots community group volunteering support for neighbours during the COVID-19 outbreak.
+  We are a grassroots community group volunteering support for neighbours during the COVID-19/corona virus outbreak.

   More information is available [here](/about)